 Attach rope chew toys to the crate with a clip.
 This allows your pup to tug at the chew toy, they will really enjoy it!

 You should NEVER take your pup for organized jogs or runs until at least 18 months of age.
-It's simply too hard on their joints as this type of organized exercise is way to strenuous on their bodies and will likely result in hip, elbow, or joint problems later in life.
-Playing fetch, frisbee, or fun activites that involve running in small bouts is ok.
+It's simply too hard on their joints as this type of organized exercise is way too strenuous on their bodies and will likely result in hip, elbow, or joint problems later in life.

 The evidence seems to suggest that a puppy will come to no harm from the opportunity to exercise or play on a flat surface.
 Therefore, taking a puppy for a long walk or asking him to go up very steep or uneven surfaces when he is little, is probably a bad idea.